Chapter Twenty: Emergence

 He set the card back down.
 He did not look up immediately.

 The table talked around him.
 Ben was still litigating his victory.
-Theo was arguing that the cereal line had been a clue he'd identified three minutes before Ben did.
+Theo was arguing that the cereal line had been a clue he'd identified before Ben did.
 Leena and Aisha were laughing at something Julian had said.

 Mateo looked at the five people at the table.